 Expand your talent pool

 If you only ever post your openings to sites like Indeed and LinkedIn, you will only reach the same group of people who browse those websites.
-If you want to reach beyond your existing network and connect with fresh talent, you must explore new and alternative channels for publicizing your job openings.
+If you want to go beyond your existing network and connect with fresh talent, you must explore new and alternative channels for publicizing your job openings.

 Differentiate yourself